Wynand91/fedauth/docs/okta_setup.md

    - Choose a name
    - The grant type should be *'Client Credentials'* & *'Authorization Code'*.
 The *'Authorization Code'* should be always enabled.
    - Click Save.
- - Here are the endpoints needed for the Federated Provider model.
+ - Here are the endpoints needed for the Dynamic/Static Provider model.
    - Your **domain** can be found in the dropdown menu under username in top right corner, e.g `https://dev-28035502.okta.com`):
    - auth_endpoint: <https://your.domain.com/oauth2/v1/authorize/>
    - token_endpoint: <https://your.domain.com/oauth2/v1/token/>